Find Your Life Theme

 When you work in alignment with who you are innately, it’s not work.

 Maybe you thrive working around other people.
 Consider planning to spend some of your day working from a coffee shop, library, or fast food venue, rent a keyman office in a shared office building, and do a lot of networking events.
+Make sure to have a space that’s comfortable.
+For example, if your home office needs furnace replacement, contact services that do furnace repair in Crockett, TX.
+You may also hire services such as commercial HVAC services in Lascassas, TN and HVAC services in Waxahachie, TX for a second opinion.

 If solitude helps you focus, find a quiet place where you can gather your thoughts.
 Reinvent your approach to filing, document storage, and other key aspects.
 As long as you meet legal requirements, create systems that work well for the way you think and work.
 Make creating the right environment part of your Fresh Start Success!